 Description Query only.
 Returns a list of all closed relays.
-Syntax [ROUTe:]CLOSe:STATe?
+Syntax [[ROUTe:]CLOSe:]STATe?
 Arguments None Query response Returns a list of all closed relays in SCPI channel list notation.
-Example(s) >close:stat? - When the command is executed after power up or reset (rst) it will return a list of all the closed soft- ground relays (assuming AUTosave off). (@1!0:24!0) Notes To minimize the number of bytes to be transferred, the response is compacted using channel list notation.
-A snippet of Python code is available for "unpacking" such a reply to a more code friendly format.
+Example(s) >close:stat? - When the command is executed after power up or reset (rst) it will return a list of all the closed soft- ground relays (assuming AUTosave off). (@1!0:24!0) Notes compacted using cha per of bytes to be transferred, the response is annel list notation.
+A snippet of Python code is available a reply to a more code friendly format.